Tips for Online Students

 - Online Communication Takes Effort

-- When non-verbal cues are removed from human interaction (body language, facial expressions and tone of voice), only words remain to communicate.
-As a result, in an online course, in which there is no (or very little) synchronous face to face communication, the majority of communication is through writing.
-Not only does this make interacting with classmates and the instructor more difficult, even for good writers, but takes more time to communicate ideas, concepts, arguments, etc. than speaking in a traditional classroom setting.
+- When non-verbal cues are removed from human interaction (body language, facial expressions, and tone of voice), only words remain to communicate.
+As a result, in an online course, where there is no (or very little) synchronous face-to-face communication, most communication is through writing.
+This makes interacting with classmates and the instructor more difficult, even for good writers.
+It takes more time to communicate ideas, concepts, arguments, etc., than speaking in a traditional classroom setting.

 - Be prepared to interact with your classmates and instructor

 - Community features are heavily used in online courses.
 This could be in a discussion forum, a group project, and/or other course activities.
 You'll need to make time for establishing and maintaining your social presence in this course, as well as becoming an exemplary member of the class community.

 - Get organized: Online Learning is a "Flexible" Schedule, not an "Easy" Schedule